 What to Bring / What to Wear

 Club members should bring a water bottle to practice sessions, and wear comfortable movement clothes (no jeans).
 Leggings/tights and leotards are good for aerial work but not required.
-Shirts that can be well tucked-in are important.
+Shirts that can be tucked-in are important.
 There is some time between school dismissal and the start of practice sessions – that time can be used to change clothes if needed and eat a small snack as well.
 Jewelry can be a hazard when a student is spotted by a coach or doing partner work and should be removed before practice sessions.

 Circus Club Coaches